zyiu/sp18-hw2/README.md

     - Hint: the string `to_i` method might come in handy here
 - `nickname`: returns the nickname

-Submit the Question 3 form (which will direct you to `localhost:3000/age`) and validate you did this correctly.
+Submit the Question 2 form (which will direct you to `localhost:3000/age`) and validate you did this correctly.

 Note: don't worry about blank form edge cases (which we practiced handling in Q1) and formatting.

-### Question 4
+### Question 3
 Let's practice some HTML/CSS:

 Create a view that can be seen if you go to `localhost:3000/me`.
 Just a friendly reminder, to do this you'll have to create a route, a controller action, and a view.

-In this view, render your name, where you're from, your year (freshman/sophomore/junior/senior/etc), a fun fact, and what you're most excited about in this class
+In this view, render your name, where you're from, your year (freshman/sophomore/junior/senior/etc), a fun fact, and what you're most excited about in this class.
+Try to have fun with this part! :)

-**Bonus**: add and render a picture of yourself (upload your file into `assets/images`)
+**Bonus**: add and render a picture of yourself (upload your file into `assets/images`).
+Check out the rails `image_tag` helper.

 **Bonus 2**: use CSS to style your text (add background colors, underline it, anything you want!)

 Go to `localhost:3000/me` and validate you did this correctly.